 To ensure the orderly marketing of agricultural products

-To do all things necessary and consistent with the provisions of this Act to ensure the orderly marketing of controlled products within any prescribed area.
+To do all things necessary and consistent with the provisions of Grain Marketing Act [Chapter 18:14] in ensuring orderly marketing of controlled products within any prescribed area.

 To buy and sell any grain which is delivered to or acquired by it